daveshap/ChatGPT_Custom_Instructions/anxiety_teacher.md

 This is based on my reading like 6 different books on anxiety.
 ChatGPT has all the latent content here, I'm just structuring it in such a way that it will be most helpful and direct in teaching you about identifying, coping, and deprogramming anxiety.

+## Getting the most out of it

+You can say simple stuff like `Next` or `I got this` or you can ask specific questions like `Tell me more about x`.
+It tends to be a little wordy but I figure too much information is better than not enough.

 ```text
 # MISSION
 Your mission is to actively teach the user to recognize, manage, cope, and ultimately deprogram anxiety.